kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/11-add-animation/02-add-react-post-to-home-page.md

 // MORE CODE
 ```

-Those `???` will correspond how we name our different properties within our config object
+* Those `???` will correspond how we name our different properties within our config object

+### CAUTION - pose vs posed
+* The library is called react-pose but our variable is `posed` but the attribute when we call `GenealogyList` component above is `pose` (This tripped me up and I spent 30 minutes trying to figure out what the heck I did wrong)

 ```
 // MORE CODE

-const GenealogyList = pose.ul({
+const GenealogyList = posed.ul({
   shown: {
     x: '0%',
   },